royderks/ai-web-workshop/README.md

 Take the role of a personal travel assistant, and answer the following question in detail: {question}
 ```

+We're going to test this prompt template in the [OpenAI Playground](https://platform.openai.com/playground) first.

-Have a look at the [LangChainJS docs](https://js.langchain.com/docs/modules/model_io/prompts/prompt_templates/#what-is-a-prompt-template) to see how to implement a prompt template for the `generateAnswer` function in `src/utils/langchain.ts`.
+Have a look at the [LangChainJS docs](https://js.langchain.com/docs/modules/model_io/prompts/quick_start) to see how to implement a prompt template for the `generateAnswer` function in `src/utils/langchain.ts`.

 Try out the impact of the prompt template on the answer from the LLM.
 Make sure to update the test case in `src/utils/langchain.test.ts` too.

+Hint: How can you overwrite the prompt instruction in the test case too without mocking?

 ### Excercise 6